kmccalltech/ad-config/README.md

 Using dc-1's public IP address, remote desktop into dc-1.
 Navigate to the start menu -> run -> search for wf.msc

 This will open up the firewall settings for DC-1.
 Go to Windows Defender Firewall Properties and turn off the firewall for each tab.
 Be sure to click apply when finished.
 After that go to Client-1's Network Settings -> Network Interface -> DNS settings.
 Enter in DC-1's private IP address (this can be found in DC-1's network settings or overview tab).
 Be sure to click save.
-Then once the settings are saved navigate back to the virtual machines homepage and give Client-1 a restart by checking its box and clicking "Restart"
+Then, once the settings are saved, navigate back to the virtual machines homepage and give Client-1 a restart by checking its box and clicking "Restart"
 When Client-1 has restarted, remote desktop into Client-1 using its public IP address.

 </p>